cds-snc/digital-canada-ca/content/en/blog/posts/setting-users-up for-success-with-content-design.md

 ---
-title: "Setting up users for success with content design"
+title: Setting up users for success with content design
-author: Zak Kain, Content designer
+author: 'Zak Kain, Content designer'
-date: 2018-06-12 09:00:00 -0400
+date: '2018-06-12 09:00:00 -0400'
-image: /img/cds/blog-setting-up-users-for-success.jpg
+image: /img/cds/blog/blog-setting-up-users-for-success.jpg
+image-alt: >-
-image-alt: Paper prototypes of an early version of the IRCC Reschedule a Citizenship Test service.
+  Paper prototypes of an early version of the IRCC Reschedule a Citizenship Test service.
 Four pages are laid out on a table.
 They  include a web form, a calendar, a confirmation and checkboxes with appointment times.
+description: >-
-description: "As you might have already read, CDS is working with Immigration, Refugees and Citizenship Canada (IRCC) to make the process of rescheduling a citizenship appointment as convenient and stress-free as possible for applicants, while empowering office staff."
+  As you might have already read, CDS is working with Immigration, Refugees and Citizenship Canada (IRCC) to make the process of rescheduling a citizenship appointment as convenient and stress-free as possible for applicants, while empowering office staff.
-translationKey: "setting-users-up-for-success-with-content-design"
+translationKey: setting-users-up-for-success-with-content-design
+thumb: /img/cds/blog/thumb/blog-setting-up-users-for-success.jpg
+processed: 1550507384365
 ---